 The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) is hailed as a perfect diet to improve brain health and reduce the risk of dementia and Alzheimer’s (2).

-Alone both Mediterranean and DASH diets have shown to decrease the risk of hypertension, heart attack, and stroke.
+Alone both Mediterranean and DASH diets have been shown to decrease the risk of hypertension, heart attack, and stroke.

 In Europe, randomized trials on 522 participants spanning over 6.5 years showed cognitive improvement with the Mediterranean diet (containing extra virgin olive oil or nuts) compared to the low-fat diet (3).

-A randomized trial with DASH diet demonstrated better blood pressure results in patients with high blood pressure (4).
+A randomized trial with the DASH diet demonstrated better blood pressure results in patients with high blood pressure (4).

 The more important study in 2015 posited that cardiovascular benefits of the DASH and Mediterranean diet could be extended to brain health as well (5).

 In this study, the researchers followed 923 individuals over the age of 58 for 4.5 years.

 The adherence to DASH, Mediterranean, and MIND diet was associated with a lower risk of Alzheimer’s disease.

 High adherence, measured by the MIND diet score resulted in a slower cognitive decline equivalent to 7.5 years of younger age.

 How does the MIND diet improve cognition and reduce Alzheimer’s and dementia risk?